-Category: Apartments, Appraisal, Builders, Buy a House, Commercial Real Estate, Community, Condos, Estate, First Time Home Buyers, Homes, Homes for Sale, Housing Market, Janine Mabe, MLS, Mortgages, Neighborhood, Property, Property Investment, Questions and Answers, Real Estate, Real Estate Agent, Relocation, Rent, Townhomes, Uncategorized, Vacations.
+Category: Apartments, Appraisal, Builders, Buy a House, Community, Condos, Estate, First Time Home Buyers, Housing Market, Janine Mabe, Luxury Homes, MLS, Mortgages, Neighborhood, Property, Property Investment, Real Estate, Real Estate Agent, Relocation, Townhomes, Uncategorized, Vacations.

 “Bidding wars” are being set off in some S.C. neighborhoods as the supply of homes shrinks and potential sellers hold off from listing their property, the trade group S.C.
 Realtors said in its monthly report released Wednesday.
 “The prickliest thorns in our collective side are still the lack of inventory and subdued listing activity,” the Columbia-based trade group said.
 “In some neighborhoods, consumers have 50% or 60% fewer options from which to choose than they did a few years ago.
 That’s causing bidding wars in popular areas.”
 Still, home sales are climbing.
 The number of homes sold in South Carolina climbed 22.3% in April, indicating the “spring market is here in full swing,” the group said.
 “The housing recovery varies by geography and market segment, but things are certainly better than they have been and are showing no signs of letting up,” S.C.
 Realtors said.

 Thirteen of the state’s 15 housing markets that S.C.
 Realtors tracks posted double-digit increases for April.
 The largest percentage year-over-year sales increase in April — 95.8% — was reported in Cherokee County, where 47 homes were sold for the month.
 Sumter/Clarendon County posted a 59.1% year-over-year increase with 105 sales, followed by greater Pee Dee, up 49.5%, and Aiken, up 41.8%.